HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 Stop a certain stream giving a **playerIndex**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### void Seek(int playerIndex, long milliseconds)
-Seek a certain stream to a certain time giving a **playerIndex** and the time of the track to be sought in **milliseconds**.
+Seek a certain stream to a certain time giving a **playerIndex** and the time of the video to be sought in **milliseconds**.
+The stream is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### void SeekToFrame(int playerIndex, long frameNumber)
+Seek a certain stream to a certain frame giving a **playerIndex** and the frame number of the video to be sought.
 The stream is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### void SetVolume(int playerIndex, float volume)
 Modify the volume of a certain stream giving a **playerIndex**.
 The **volume** of the track value ranges between 0.0f and 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.